Universal Credit overview

 Universal Credit is being introduced gradually across the country and in stages.
 The government aims to have it fully rolled out by 2023.

-Universal Credit will be paid in one lump sum and on a monthly basis and will include any entitlement to help you pay your rent.
+Universal Credit is paid in one lump sum and on a monthly basis and will include any entitlement to help you pay your rent.
 This is very different to the current system so it is worth finding out about these changes so you can start thinking about what you might need to do to prepare for it.

 Go to the ‘Universal Credit’ page to find out more.